garbagetown/guideline/source_en/ArchitectureInDetail/Internationalization.rst

 |

-Settings of CookieLocaleResolver
+How to define CookieLocaleResolver
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If save the locale into Clients, use the  \ ``CookieLocaleResolver``\ .
+If saving the locale in the client side, use the  \ ``CookieLocaleResolver``\ .

 **spring-mvc.xml**